Imran Khan sent to 8-day remand amid violent protests across Pak; Court indicts ex-PM in another graft case | Law-Order

 PTI Senior Vice President Shah Mahmood Qureshi and Secretary General Asad Umar went to the Islamabad High Court to file a plea against the police decision to stop them from seeing Khan.

-However, before any legal process was launched, Umar was arrested by the anti-terrorism squad of Islamabad police as two new cases have been launched against him for the violence by the PTI protests after Khan's arrest.
+However, before any legal process was launched, Umar was arrested by the anti-terrorism squad of Islamabad police as two new cases have been launched against him for the violence after Khan's arrest.
 Later, media reports said Qureshi and former Punjab governor Omar Sarfraz Cheema were also arrested.

 Meanwhile, the Pakistan Army warned Khan's supporters against taking the law into their hands and said it showed ''patience and restraint and exercised extreme tolerance,'' not even caring about its reputation, in the larger interest of the country.

-In a strongly-worded statement, the army said that May 9 will be remembered as a ''black chapter'', referring to the protests ''targeting army property and installations.'' ''This group wearing a political cloak'' has done what enemies could not do in 75 years, all ''in the lust for power,'' the army said, adding that the facilitators, planners and political activists involved in the protests had been identified and strict action would be taken against them ''as per the law''.
+In a terse statement, the army said that May 9 will be remembered as a ''black chapter'', referring to the protests ''targeting army property and installations.'' ''This group wearing a political cloak'' has done what enemies could not do in 75 years, all ''in the lust for power,'' the army said.

 It warned that any further attack on the army, including all law enforcement agencies, military and state installations and properties will be severely retaliated.

-Meanwhile, clashes between protesters and security forces in the last 24 hours have left at least seven people dead and nearly 300 others injured across Pakistan as the army was deployed in Punjab, Khyber Pakhtunkhwa and Balochistan provinces to maintain law and order.
+Meanwhile, clashes between protesters and security forces in the last 24 hours have left at least seven people dead and nearly 300 others injured across Pakistan as the army was deployed in the country's capital, Islamabad as well as in Punjab, Khyber Pakhtunkhwa and Balochistan provinces to maintain law and order.

-''The protesters have set on fire 14 government installations/buildings and 21 police vehicles in Punjab.
-Over 130 officials and officers of the security agencies have been wounded.
-Police arrested 1,150 miscreants during their clashes with the security agencies and causing damage to the state property,'' the Punjab police said.
+Prime Minister Sharif on Wednesday warned those taking the law into to their own hands to abide by the law otherwise they will be dealt with an iron fist.

+''Imran Khan and PTI caused severe damages to sensitive installations of the country.
+Such scene had never been witnessed in 75 years.
+Many lives were endangered.
+Even ambulances were set on fire.
+Like enemy, installations of armed forces were attacked,'' he said in a televised address to the nation.

 In Peshawar, at least four persons were killed and 27 others injured in clashes between protestors and police, a spokesperson of Lady Reading Hospital confirmed.

-Protestors also set fire to the building of state-run Radio Pakistan, causing severe damage to the studios, auditorium and other facilities, Director General Radio Pakistan Peshawar Tahir Hassan told the media.
+Protestors also set fire to the building of state-run Radio Pakistan, causing severe damage to the studios, auditorium and other facilities, Director General Radio Pakistan Peshawar Tahir Hassan said.

 The office of state-owned Associated Press of Pakistan located in the building was ransacked and damaged.